MattHalloran/ReactGraphQLTemplate/README.md

 ## Deploying project
-Currently, the cheapest way to deploy a web project seems to be through VPS hosting.
+There are two main things to keep in mind when deploying your project:
+- How many concurrent users you're expecting the website *could* have at any given time (i.e. the maximum load).
+- How decentralized you want your website to be.

+If you are expecting tens of thousands of users or less a day, and do not care about decentralization, the best option is likely a Virtual Private Server (VPS).
 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) is an example of how to do this on DigitalOcean.
 Instead of a plain Ubuntu server, however, it is easier to install one that already contains Docker.

+If you are expecting more users, and still don't care about decentralization, you can look into deploying with [Kubernetes](https://kubernetes.io/).
+Kubernetes is a cloud-based container orchestration system that is designed to be easy to use and easy to deploy.
+Another alternative is Amazon's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).

+If you *do* care about decentralization, the best option so far (I think) is deploying on [Akash Network](https://akash.network/).
+This requires more steps to set up than traditional methods, but is also (supposedly) the cheapest deployment option.
+Follow the guide [here](https://docs.akash.network/guides/deploy/akashlytics-deploy-installation) for more information.

-### 1. Set up DNS
+### Set up DNS
 The site can be accessed by the VPS's IP address, but in most cases you'll want to associate the server with a domain name.
 There are many places to buy domains, but I use [Google Domains](https://domains.google)

 Once you buy a domain, you must set up the correct DNS records.
 This can be done through the site that you bought the domain from, or the site that you bought the VPS from.
 [Here](https://www.youtube.com/watch?v=wYDDYahCg60) is a good example. **Note**: DNS changes may take several hours to take effect

+### Deploying via VPS
-### 2. Set up VPS - Reverse proxy
+#### 1. Set up VPS - Reverse proxy
 The VPS you'll be running this website on must be configured to handle website traffic.
 This is done through Nginx https://olex.biz/2019/09/hosting-with-docker-nginx-reverse-proxy-letsencrypt/

 I've created a project that automates this process, which you can find [here](https://github.com/MattHalloran/NginxSSLReverseProxy#getting-started).

-### 3. Set up VPS - Main code
+#### 2. Set up VPS - Main code
 1. `cd ~`
 2. `git clone ${PROJECT_URL}`
 3. `cd ${PROJECT_NAME}`